horribleheffalump/MinimaxResearch/CMNFvsUT/Docs/UKF.GeneratedXmlDoc.md

 Usage:

-- specify the parameters of the unscented transform in utProperty manually or by means of primitive optmization procedure: UTStaticEstimate.EstimateParameters
+- specify the parameters of the unscented transform in utProperty manually or by means of the optmization procedure UTStaticEstimate.EstimateParameters

 - calculate the estimate: UTStaticEstimate.Estimate